Scattering Expansion for Localization in One Dimension

-As an example application of our result, we calculate the localization length analytically as a function of phase disorder in a two-component DTQW in one dimension.
-We expect our calculation to apply to scattering setups \cite{TarasinskiScattering2014} and beyond, and indeed we verify that our result interpolates between known results for weak and strong disorder that were calculated without reference to scattering \cite{VakulchykAnderson2017}.
-Our expansion strictly applies when the quantum ``coin'' is highly biased (see below), but taking the first two non-vanishing orders yields favorable agreement with numerics even if the coin is only moderately biased.
-We find that the localization length can be non-monotonic in the disorder strength, i.e., there can be an amount of phase disorder beyond which further increase makes the quantum walk \emph{less} localized (behavior seen numerically in \cite{VakulchykAnderson2017}) \footnote{In other contexts it has been shown that transmission through a disordered region can be non-monotonic in disorder strength when the incident wave is in an energy gap of the non-disordered system (see \cite{HeinrichsEnhanced2008} and references therein); this is not the case we consider.}.
+As an example application of our first result, we calculate the localization length analytically as a function of arbitrary phase disorder in a two-component DTQW in one dimension.
+We verify that our result interpolates between known results for weak and strong disorder that were calculated without reference to scattering~\cite{VakulchykAnderson2017}, and we find that the localization length can depend non-monotonically on the strength of phase disorder (similar to behavior seen numerically in~\cite{VatnikAnderson2017,VakulchykAnderson2017}) \footnote{As we discuss in~\cite{CulverScattering2024}, non-monotonicity in disorder strength has been found previously in particular cases of a particle scattering on random potential.
+Also, it has been shown that transmission through a disordered region can be non-monotonic in disorder strength when the incident wave is in an energy gap of the non-disordered system (\cite{HeinrichsEnhanced2008} and references therein); we do not consider this case.}.
+Our expansion applies when the quantum ``coin'' is highly biased (see below), which is a regime of interest for optimizing quantum search~\cite{ChandrashekarOptimizing2008,*ChandrashekarErratum2010}.
+Even if the coin is only moderately biased, we find favorable agreement with numerics using the first two non-vanishing orders of our expansion.